cn0047/stash/ed/bash/tools.md

 ss                                             # tool for sockets strace pwd                                     # to see what program `pwd` is doing uuid -n 1                                      # generates uuid

-cut -f7 -d: /etc/passwd
-cut -d' ' -f2 /tmp/file.txt # print column 2 from file using ' ' as delimer
-cut -c1,2                   # column 1,2
-cut -c 1-5                  # from 1 to 5 columns
-cut -c13-                   # from 13 char to the end of string

 nc -zv 10.0.2.2 22
 nc -zv 78.140.186.238 1-65535